mzck5y/wb-fission-faas/README.md

-## How to install openfaas in an ubuntu virtual server.
+## How to install Fission Serverless Functions in an Ubuntu 20 VPS.

 #### Digital Ocean Refeal Link
 Use the following link to get 100 credit from Digital Ocean.
 If you use this refeal some credit will be added to my account